-Hot work describes any process that utilizes an open flame, generates sparks, heat, smoke or dust and can be a source of ignition for nearby flammable materials or that may unnecessarily cause a fire alarm.
+Hot work describes any process that utilizes an open flame, generates sparks, heat, smoke or dust and can be a source of ignition for nearby flammable materials or that may unnecessarily cause a fire alarm in university buildings.

 Before you start your hot work

-Authorization to conduct hot work is conditional on respecting the basic safety requirements listed below.
+Authorization to conduct hot work is conditional on respecting the basic hot work safety requirements listed here:

 - Advise the nearest building security desk prior to commencing the work or call 514-848-3717